Generally

 Adjudication Withheld Programs:

 While the person has entered a guilty plea, they have not yet been found guilty.
-This is because even though somebody may enter a guilty plea in front of a judge, the judge has the discretion of whether or not to accept their plea.
+This is because, even though someone may enter a guilty plea before a judge, the judge has discretion over whether to accept the plea.
 So while the person has told the judge they are guilty, the judge has not actually found them guilty.
 The next step is for the person to complete whatever counseling program they are directed to.
-If that person fails to successfully complete the program, they are returned to court and the judge will now accept the guilty plea They entered on the previous occasion.
+If that person fails to successfully complete the program, they are returned to court, and the judge will now accept the guilty plea they entered on the previous occasion.
 After this, the judge will sentence them whatever punishment is determined appropriate.
 The key difference between this and a pretrial diversion program is that failure to complete this program results in sentencing while failure to complete a pretrial diversion program means the case will be returned to court for criminal prosecution.

 How do I know if I qualify for one of these programs?

-If you have an attorney or if you obtain an attorney, they can determine if you qualify.
+If you have an attorney, or obtain one, they can determine whether you qualify.
 Just because you qualify this doesn't mean you will be automatically accepted into any available program.
-This is because these programs are made available at the discretion of the prosecutor.
+This is because these programs are made available at the prosecutor's discretion.
 If the prosecutor does not want to permit you to participate in the program, they can refuse to allow you to do so.
-Because these programs are offered through the prosecution it means they are the gatekeepers to the programs.
+Because these programs are offered through the prosecution, the prosecution is the gatekeeper to them.
 Your lawyer must negotiate with the prosecution to see if such a program will be made available to you.

 What does it cost?

-The cost of the program depends on what specific program a person enters into.
+The cost of the program depends on the specific program a person enters into.
 There may be other fees.
-For example, if somebody had an appointed lawyer will be required to reimburse the state that lawyers fees; If restitution is owed to a victim that must be paid; there may also be court costs that must be paid.
+For example, if somebody had an appointed lawyer, that lawyer will be required to reimburse the state for those lawyers' fees; If restitution is owed to a victim, that must be paid; there may also be court costs that must be paid.

 What if there is no program available in my jurisdiction?